lutfullah32/hyperVTest/virtualization/community/community_overview.md

 # Community Resources

-18-Nov update.
+18-Nov update, Part2.
 Hey!
 This is test update on 11-Nov part2.
 Check out resources available to the user community.
 There is also a lot to see on the [Docker community](https://www.docker.com/community/participate/) pages.

 ## Contribute